Brandon Chrostowski

-Brandon Chrostowski is an American chef, restaurateur, and politician currently residing in Cleveland, Ohio.
+Brandon Chrostowski is an American chef, restaurateur, and humanitarian currently residing in Cleveland, Ohio.
 He is the founder, president, and chief executive officer of EDWINS Leadership and Restaurant Institute, a 501(c)(3) non-profit organization that acts as both a French restaurant and a culinary institute located in Cleveland's Shaker Square.
 It trains and is staffed largely by former prison inmates and was the subject of the 2017 Academy Award-nominated documentary short, Knife Skills.
 Chrostowski is also a certified sommelier and a fromager.
 He ran for mayor of Cleveland in 2017.

 Early life and education

 Chrostowski was born and grew up in Detroit, Michigan.
 When he was 18, he was charged with resisting arrest after originally being suspected of a drug-related offense.
 A judge could have imposed a 10-year prison term but instead sentenced Chrostowski to one year of probation.
 Soon after this, he began working with Detroit chef, George Kalergis, who became his mentor.
 This led him to The Culinary Institute of America in New York where he earned an associate's degree in culinary arts and a bachelor's degree in business and restaurant management.